kulshekhar/ts-jest/docs/user/config/diagnostics.md

 - syntax errors in some of your TypeScript files (source or tests)
 - type/semantic errors, what TypeScript has actually been made for 😁

-If a diagnostic is not filtered out, it'll fail the compilatin within TSJest, and so will your related test.
+If a diagnostic is not filtered out, it'll fail the compilation within TSJest, and so will your related test.

 ### Disabling/enabling

 By default all diagnostic are enabled.
 This is the same as setting the `diagnostics` option to `true`.
-To disable all diagnostics, set `diagnostics` to `false` (you might experience slightly better performence as well, especially if you disabled Jest cache).
+To disable all diagnostics, set `diagnostics` to `false` (you might experience slightly better performance as well, especially if you disabled Jest cache).

 ### Advanced configuration

-The option's value can also accpet an object for more advanced configuration.
+The option's value can also accept an object for more advanced configuration.
 Each config. key is optional:

-- **`pretty`**: Enables/disable colorful and pretty output of errors (default: _enabled_).
+- **`warnOnly`**: If specified and `true`, diagnostics will be reported but won't stop compilation (default: _disabled_).
 - **`ignoreCodes`**: List of TypeScript error codes to ignore.
 Complete list can be found [there](https://github.com/Microsoft/TypeScript/blob/master/src/compiler/diagnosticMessages.json).
 By default here are the ones ignored:
   - `6059`: _'rootDir' is expected to contain all source files._
-  - `18002`: _The 'files' list in config file is empty._ (it is strongly recommanded to include this one)
+  - `18002`: _The 'files' list in config file is empty._ (it is strongly recommended to include this one)
   - `18003`: _No inputs were found in config file._
 - **`pathRegex`**: If specified, diagnostics of source files which path does **not** match will be ignored.
+- **`pretty`**: Enables/disables colorful and pretty output of errors (default: _enabled_).

 ### Examples